bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Animation desired behaviour
+* Have isPresenceShownInScene be the arbiter of truth for when a presence is shown
+    * When isSceneChangeDone is false, no presence is shown.
+    * Unless it is shown for both selected and scene indices.
+* Pass isLoaded in callback, and don't show until is loaded.
+* Bug?
+Why does Bennett move up in zIndex between last Look Back scene and first?
+(No longer seems to repro?)

 * Presences animate out
 * Cubes shift
 * Presences animate back in
 * Need to accommodate presences that don't change from one scene to the next.

 * Already be thinking about delaying closer yIndices and actors
+    * Have all entrance store transition durations be constants in a single file.

 # Animation TODO:
 * Initial stage